Holt, Norfolk: Bakers & Larners

 Bakers & Larners is a department store located on Market Place.
 It has been continuously owned by the Baker family since the eighteenth century.

 Transport

 Railway

 The nearest railway station to Holt is in the town of Sheringham, where access to the National Rail network is provided by the Bittern Line to Norwich.
 Services are generally hourly and are operated by Greater Anglia.

 History

-Holt's original railway station, which opened in 1887, was served by the Midland and Great Northern Railway.
+Holt's original railway station, which opened in 1887, was served by the Midland & Great Northern Joint Railway.
 Most of this network was closed by British Railways in 1959, but the short section from Melton Constable via Holt to Sheringham (services continuing on to Cromer and Norwich) escaped closure for a few more years.
 It succumbed finally in 1964 when the branch was cut back to Sheringham, which is now the nearest national railway station.
 The station was later demolished and the site is now under the town's by-pass.